Updated on December 4, 2024.

 - Shortness of breath

-Children may not be able to articulate exactly how they’re feeling, which can make diagnosing a congenital arrhythmia more difficult.
+Children may not be able to articulate exactly how they’re feeling.
+This can make diagnosing a congenital arrhythmia more difficult.
 So, in infants and very young children, be aware of general irritability and feeding problems, as well.

-If an abnormal heartbeat occurs alongside any of these symptoms or it persists over an extended time period, reach out to your healthcare provider (HCP).
+If an abnormal heartbeat occurs with any of these symptoms or it keeps going for a long time, reach out to your HCP.

 Diagnosis and treatment

-The accurate diagnosis of an arrhythmia means treatment can get started—preventing further complications—and may indicate a potentially dangerous underlying health condition, including a CHD you may not have been aware of.
+The accurate diagnosis of an arrhythmia is important for many reasons.
+It means treatment for arrhythmia can get started quickly, which can help prevent further complications.
+It may also help find a potentially dangerous underlying health condition, including a CHD you may not have been aware of.

-If your HCP suspects an arrhythmia, they’ll likely begin the diagnostic process by getting a medical history and performing a physical exam.
+If your HCP suspects an arrhythmia, they’ll likely get a medical history and perform a physical exam.
+This can include a blood test to check for infections, medications, or chemical imbalances.
 The next step is often an electrocardiogram (EKG or ECG), a painless test that measures electrical activity of the heart.

 Sometimes, additional testing is necessary.
-For example, patients may have to wear a Holter monitor over a day or two to record the heart’s electrical activity, or they may need to undergo an echocardiogram—a test that uses soundwaves to create a moving image of the heart.
-Cases involving children may be referred to a pediatric cardiologist, a doctor specializing in kids’ heart conditions.
+For example, patients may have to wear a Holter monitor over a day or two to record the heart’s electrical activity.
+They may also need to have an echocardiogram, a type of ultrasound (test that uses soundwaves) that creates a moving image of the heart.
+Cases involving children may be referred to a pediatric cardiologist, an HCP specializing in kids’ heart conditions.

-Sometimes, implantable devices like pacemakers and defibrillators are necessary to maintain a regular heart rhythm.
+Sometimes, a device like a pacemaker or defibrillator can be implanted to maintain a regular heart rhythm.
 Surgery isn’t typically recommended unless other treatments fail.

 Even after treatment, people born with heart defects require lifelong monitoring and regular visits to a cardiologist.
 Since some CHDs are hereditary, genetic counseling for prospective parents with CHD is often recommended prior to pregnancy.